Dark Gathering: Characters

-Eiko is the childhood friend of Keitaro who possesses a cursed left hand as a result of being caught up in the same ordeal as Keitaro.
+Eiko is the childhood friend of Keitaro who possesses a curse on both hands as a result of being caught up in the same ordeal as Keitaro.
 Being in love with Keitaro since a young age to the point of a dark twisted obsession, she is immensely over-protective—wiretapping, placing hidden cameras and GPS tracking devices to stalk and monitor his vitals without his knowledge.
 Although Eiko has a strong foundation in computer science from her wiretapping and excellent grades at school, she opts to study folklore so that she can better understand Keitaro's struggles with the occult.
 She does not have a spiritual sense like Yayoi or Keitaro.